USA-RedDragon/STM32H757IIT6-breakout/README.md

 ## Current Status

 Not useful.
-This board is just a footprint and some pin headers.
-No tracks are even laid.
+This board should be usable for powering the STM, but features some unconnected pin headers.

 ## BOM

-As of writing, the BOM comes out to $24.29 USD.
+As of writing, the BOM comes out to $24.69 USD.

 Octopart: https://octopart.com/bom-tool/58tXZVEL